Olympic College is currently experiencing outages affecting Canvas due to widespread issues within Amazon Web Services (AWS).

 Students can choose to focus in one of two areas of environmental studies:

-The Environmental Studies AA-DTA program is specifically designed for students preparing to transfer to Western Washington University’s Poulsbo Campus, where you can earn a Bachelor of Science in Environmental Science or a Bachelor of ARts in Environmental Policy.
+The Environmental Studies AA-DTA program is specifically designed for students preparing to transfer to Western Washington University’s Poulsbo Campus, where you can earn a Bachelor of Science in Environmental Science or a Bachelor of Arts in Environmental Policy.
 The coursework may also be applicable to other transfer programs as well.
 You should work to complete an AA-DTA and include the recommended courses.
 Work closely with an academic advisor to determine the most appropriate course of study for your individual career interests.

 The Barner Learning Landscape — Olympic College's "secret garden" — features a wide variety of both exotic and native species planted by the Barner family.
 The landscape offers students hands-on experience identifying plant species and putting their education into practice.
-The landscape provides opportunities in a wide range of disciplines, including biology, art, anthropology, geography, English and engineering.
+The landscape provides opportunities in a wide range of disciplines, including biology, art, anthropology, geography, English, and engineering.

 The Environmental Studies faculty provides a range of scheduling options to meet the needs of full-time and part-time students and those who need day, evening or distance classes.